Rezy-Dev/Rezy-Dev.github.io/content/about.md

 searchHidden: true
 ---

-## Hey, I’m Rezy
+## Hey, I’m Raunak

-I’m into web hacking, bug bounty, pentesting networks, writing Rust tools, and diving into malware development and analysis when the mood strikes.
+I also go by Rezy Dev.
+I’m into web hacking, bug bounty hunting, network pentesting, writing tools, and diving into malware development and analysis when the mood strikes.

 ---

 ## What I Do

 - Web app & network penetration testing
-- Bug bounty hunting
+- Bug hunting
-- Building tools in Rust
+- Building tools
+-
 - Malware dev & occasional reverse engineering (learning these in free time)

 ---